 Asset Data Operations Division

-The division ensures that collection of field asset data around the state is of high quality by assisting the division analyzes and interprets asset data to assess conditions.
-It ensures that required input data is accurate and readily available for MDOT SHA, Maryland Department of Transportation (MDOT) business units, stakeholders and external customers.
+The division ensures that collection of field asset data around the state is of high quality by analyzing and interpreting data to assess conditions.
+It ensures that input data is accurate and readily available.

 Data Compilation & Governance Section

-This section compiles, collects, curates and manages all asset class information as an Asset Data Service Warehouse.
+This section compiles, collects, curates, and manages all asset class information at an Asset Data Service Warehouse.
 With asset data governance and business process implementation, this section serves as MDOT SHA’s official asset data clearing house.
-It manages baseline MDOT SHA asset inventory data for performance reporting that is required by regulation, policy, and support systems.
+It manages baseline MDOT SHA asset inventory data for performance reporting that is required by regulation, policy and support systems.
 It conducts gap analysis.
-It also ensures that offices and districts that collect field data use business processes and protocols to ensure adequate data quality.
+It also ensures that offices and districts that collect field data use business processes and protocols to ensure data quality.

 Asset Information Management Section